emilyst/hid-nx-dkms/README.md

 ------------

 If you are installing on Arch Linux, this driver [can be built and installed as a package](#arch-linux-package-installation).
 This is recommended.
 Otherwise, [see the DKMS installation instructions](#from-source-using-dkms).

+Once installed, this driver replaces the native `hid-nintendo` driver.
+No other configuration should be necessary.

+DKMS will be responsible for automatically rebuilding the driver for every kernel you install in the future.

 ### As a package on Arch Linux